Marremelad/ChessBoard/README.md

 ### Get started
-If you are using Visual Studio or any other IDE with an integrated repo-cloning function use it with this URL: https://github.com/Marremelad/ChessBoard.git open the solution and run the program.
+If you are using Visual Studio or any other IDE with an integrated repo-cloning function use it with this URL: https://github.com/Marremelad/ChessBoard.git then open the solution and run the program.

 Else, do the following.
 * Open the terminal on your computer.